 “Income Timing and Liquidity Constraints: Evidence from a Randomized Field Experiment” (with Lasse Brune) [Final Working Paper] [Online Appendix][Data] Journal of Development Economics, May 2019.

 “Appointments: A More Effective Commitment Device for Health Behaviors” (with Laura Derksen, Natalia Ordaz Reynoso*, and Olivier Sterck) [PDF] (Under review)

 “Scared Straight or Scared to Death?
-Fatalism in Response to Disease Risks” [PDF] (Under review)
+Fatalism in Response to Disease Risks” [PDF] (Revise and Resubmit, The Economic Journal)